cosmefae/cosmefae-portfolio/README.md

 # cosmefae-portfolio
-My personal portfolio to link all my social networks and tell a little bit about what I do.
+My personal portfolio to tell what I do and who I am.